 John Richardson Kilby Papers, 1755-1919.
 Suffolk, Va.

-On June 26, 1856, Randall Kilby, a slave who resettled in Liberia, responds to former owner John Kilby’s request for information.
+On June 26, 1856, Randall Kilby, a formerly enslaved person who resettled in Liberia, responds to former owner John Kilby’s request for information.
 In the letter, Randall lists many names and describes living conditions.
 He states that they are greatly troubled with chills and sickness and requests medicines be sent.
 He displays some spunk at the end of the letter “Hope that all are well excepting Elijah Hampton for the Five Lick he gave me…” Additional letters dated Feb.
 1, 1850; Jan.
 27, Mar.
 2, Apr.
-18, 1854; and in 1855 are not written by ex-slaves but do discuss the American Colonization Society.
+18, 1854; and in 1855 are not written by formerly enslaved people but do discuss the American Colonization Society.

 Joseph Long Papers, 1820-1902.
 Stephensburg, Va.

 The Joseph Long Papers includes one letter written by Joseph Taper, living in Canada, to his former owner Joseph Long.
 In thisNovember 11, 1840 letter, Taper explains he was forced away but has no regrets because he and his family are able to make a living and attend school.
 Taper describes what is granted to "every colored man" who wants to settle in Canada.
 This letter provides some details of his experiences of getting to Canada.
 This letter has been transcribed and published in Blacks in Bondage, edited by Robert Starobin (New Viewpoints, 1974), pp. 150-153.

 John Moore McCalla Papers, 1785-1917.
 Lexington, Ky. & Washington, D.C.